How Much Electricity is Your Home Using?

 Some appliances that use little energy include:

 - Window fan - 55 to 250 watts

 - Desktop Computer- 60 to 250 watts

 - Washing machine - 350 to 500 watts

 - Refrigerator - 225 watts

 Are you surprised to learn that your hair dryer uses more energy than your refrigerator or washing machine?
 Using energy efficient appliances and making a few small changes can make a huge difference in your monthly energy consumption.

 Recent changes in energy consumption:

 In past years, the majority of U.S. households used the greatest amount of energy for heating and cooling.
-Recently this trend has changed, and the majority now spends roughly 35 percent of their energy consumption on appliances, electronics, and lighting.
-Another 18 percent is spent on water heating, while air conditioning accounts for 6 percent.
+Recently this trend has changed, and the majority now spends roughly 30 percent of their energy consumption on appliances, electronics, and lighting.
+Another 14 percent is spent on water heating, while air conditioning accounts for 17 percent and heating hovers around 15 percent.

 Make small changes gradually and consider speaking with an energy supplier to discover ways to make better energy choices.
-As always, lowering your energy consumption is a great option because it not only reduces your monthly energy budget, but also diminishes your carbon footprint.
-But another great way to start is by locking in your electric rate.
+As always, lowering your energy consumption is a great option because it not only reduces your monthly energy budget, but may also help lower your carbon footprint.